 Six modular courses are required for the Th.M.
 Historical Theology degree.
 These courses are offered at the John Owen Centre for Theological Study at the London Theological Seminary in Finchley, London, U.K. Five courses are normally offered in each calendar year.
-Each module normally meets for four or five consecutive days in January (Winter term), March/April (Spring term), June/July (Summer term), and August/September (Fall term).
+Each module normally meets for four or five consecutive days in January (winter term), March/April (spring semester), June/July (summer term), and August/September (fall term).
 These courses deal with a range of topics and themes in Reformation and post-Reformation history and theology and are published in advance on the London Program webpage.

 In addition to the six modular courses, students must complete a course equivalent to PT 421P Theological Bibliography and Research Methodology, which is offered each year.